Predicting the Life of Your Marriage

 In the old days, love was like an oak tree, which takes decades to grow.

-These marriages lasted because the families had vested interests in making
+These arranged marriages lasted because the families had vested interests in making them last.
+They lasted because the couple didn't expect soul mates or passion or endless love.

-The wife might be protected from the revelation, for the affair ended before it began.
+The wife might not even know this happened and be protected from the revelation, for the affair ended before it began.

 Today, no one seems to know anything about the private life of others.
 People get caught at the worst possible times in the most ridiculous places, and it leads to one of those semi-comedic (if you're a passer-by) performances.